-If you are seeing ‘Windows can’t communicate with the device or resource (Primary DNS Server)‘ in Windows Network Diagnostics window during diagnosing network issues on your computer, then the problem you are dealing with is associated with the DNS and IP settings of your network adapter.
+If you are seeing ‘Windows can’t communicate with the device or resource (Primary DNS Server)‘ in the Windows Network Diagnostics window during diagnosing network issues on your computer, then the problem you are dealing with is associated with the DNS and IP settings of your network adapter.
 Follow these simple solutions to fix your issue.

 Fix-1 Set IPv4 settings to automatic-